wiremoons/app_version/CHANGLOG.md

+## v0.2.4
+- Use `context.temp_allocator` for temporary string builder proc usage.
+- Fix memory leak errors with use of `delete_string` for proc returned cloned strings.

 ## v0.2.3
-- cosmetic update to header comments formating in source file `version.odin`.
+- cosmetic update to header comments formatting in source file `version.odin`.
-- code checks for memeory handling - commented out while `valgrind` checks are used.
+- code checks for memory handling - commented out while `valgrind` checks are used.

 ## v0.2.2
 - add 'build.bat' for Windows users